About the course

 You will be expected to submit an original thesis of not more than 100,000 words three or, at most, four years from the date of admission.
 To be successfully awarded a DPhil in Information, Communication and the Social Sciences you will need to defend your thesis orally (viva voce) in front of two appointed examiners.

-The OII Alumni Wall features interviews from both MSc and DPhil alumni about their time at the department and career paths after Oxford.
+The OII Alumni Page features interviews from both MSc and DPhil alumni about their time at the department and career paths after Oxford.

 Changes to this course and your supervision